 A ghoulish Redcoat haunts the shadowy corners of Fort Michilimackinac.

-Walk a trail lit by lanterns and listen to French voyageurs tell eerie tales when the fort becomes Fort Fright.
-Tickets are
+Walk a trail lit by lanterns and listen to French voyageurs tell eerie tales the first weekend of October, when the fort becomes Fort Fright, though it's canceled in 2021.

 It's open Friday and Saturday nights in October.
-Admission is $8, $6 for children 6-17.
+Admission is $10.

 © Beth Gauper